 The amount of accrued interest not received under loan portfolio with stage 3 credit risk is recorded; the amount of accrued interest not received under loans that remain in the portfolio with stage 3 credit risk is recorded.

 - Other memorandum accounts:

-As of December 31, 2024 and 2023, other memorandum accounts present a balance of \$319 and \$333, respectively, which are mainly comprised of non-performing loans by the Financial Group.
+As of December 31, 2024 and 2023, other memorandum accounts present a balance of \$1,325,954 and \$973,981, respectively, which are mainly comprised of the notional amounts of financial instruments realized by the Bank.